yuweiwan/TextMaster/README.md

 The analysis is based on savedrecs files from Web of Science.
 The running results shown in this file are based on 22752 perovskite related publications.
 To get your own savedrecs files, you can search papers on [Web of Science](https://www.webofscience.com/wos/woscc/basic-search) by keywords and the search results should be exported as plain text files.

 We provide following functions:
-- extract mata data as a json file
+- Extract mata data as a json file
-- visualization of publishers, journal names, publishment by year, data types, categories
+- Visualization of publishers, journal names, publishment by year, data types, categories

 ## Introduction of code file demo.ipynb
+The demo of our opinion mining system is composed of two parts:
+- Reproduce the results of opinion extraction and classification models
+- Run opinion mining on a tiny text sample

+If you want to try opinion mining on your own data, please replace the content in `data/text.txt`.

-## Note
+## Contact
-Before using these codes, please get permission from the author WAN Yuwei, email: yuweiwan2-c@my.cityu.edu.hk
+If you have any problems, please email: yuweiwan2-c@my.cityu.edu.hk